NSS-Workshops/agentic-ai/src/sections/working-existing-codebases/03-debugging-refactoring/index.md

 ### Test-Driven Refactoring

-Use tests to make refactoring safer:

-1. **Write tests for existing behavior** - Capture what the code currently does
-2. **Refactor with confidence** - Tests will catch any breaking changes
-3. **Improve tests as you go** - Make tests clearer and more comprehensive
+Use tests to make refactoring safer by following a systematic approach that provides confidence throughout the improvement process.
+Start by **writing tests for existing behavior** to capture what the code currently does, creating a safety net that documents the expected functionality before you make any changes.
+With comprehensive tests in place, you can **refactor with confidence**, knowing that the tests will catch any breaking changes and alert you immediately if your modifications alter the intended behavior.
+As you progress through the refactoring, **improve tests as you go** by making them clearer and more comprehensive, enhancing both the test suite's effectiveness and your understanding of the code's requirements.

 ```
 Before I refactor this function, can you help me write comprehensive tests that capture its current behavior?